Ten-Eyed Man: DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", restoring its continuity to a form much as it was prior to "The New 52".
-Ten-Eyed Man is one of the many villains taken down by Batman and Catwoman after he takes her along with him on an average night of his job.

-Ten-Eyed Man later kidnapped a girl named Jade who was under Killer Croc's protection and plans to sacrifice her to find out the doom that is coming for him.
-One of his fingers sees Batman, Killer Croc, and Jason Bard above as they leap down towards him upon being discovered.
-Batman, Jason Bard, and Killer Croc work to stop Ten-Eyed Man before he can sacrifice Jade so that he can open an inter-dimensional portal.
-His plot is thwarted by Batman and Jason Bard.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", restoring its continuity to a form much as it was prior to "The New 52".
+In the series Batman Eternal, Ten-Eyed Man kidnaps a girl named Jade who is under Killer Croc's protection and plans to sacrifice her to find out the doom that is coming for him.
+He sees Batman, Killer Croc, and Jason Bard above as they leap down towards him.
+Batman, Bard, and Killer Croc stop Ten-Eyed Man before he can sacrifice Jade so that he can open an inter-dimensional portal.

-Following Arkham Asylum's destruction, the Gotham City Police Department's headquarters is filled with its inmates.
-Maggie Sawyer tries to get the answers on what happened there from the inmates, starting with the Ten-Eyed Man.
+Following Arkham Asylum's destruction, its inmates are transferred to the Gotham City Police Department.
+Maggie Sawyer tries to get the answers on what happened there from the inmates, starting with Ten-Eyed Man.
 He tells Maggie that he can help her with the answers she needs if she would remove the hand masks from his hands.
-After being unable to get answers from Ten-Eyed Man, Maggie Sawyer then attempts to get answers from Maxie Zeus, the Magpie, and the other Arkham Asylum inmates.
+After being unable to get answers from Ten-Eyed Man, Sawyer attempts to get answers from Maxie Zeus, Magpie, and other inmates.

-In the miniseries "Arkham City: The Order of the World", which takes place before the "Fear State" storyline, Ten-Eyed Man was incarcerated in Arkham Asylum.
+In the miniseries "Arkham City: The Order of the World", which takes place before the "Fear State" storyline, Ten-Eyed Man is incarcerated in Arkham Asylum.
 At one point, he had learned how to use magic and sported a new costume.
-Ten-Eyed Man was later attacked by Azrael and rendered blind in one hand.
+Ten-Eyed Man is later attacked by Azrael and rendered blind in one hand.

-Ten-Eyed Man visits Eat By the Slice where he finds it closed.
-Upon entering it, Ten-Eyed Man confronted Pete and used one of his fingers to see into Pete's head and sees a hole in it.
+Ten-Eyed Man visits the pizzeria Eat By the Slice and finds it closed.
+Upon entering it, Ten-Eyed Man confronts Pete and sees a hole in his head.
 Unable to make out what caused the hole, Ten-Eyed Man knocks out Pete with a spell from his finger and heads to the hospital.
 He then chases after a nurse upon seeing what she had in her hand and was subdued by security guards.
-Back in the present, Ten-Eyed Man relates his story to Commissioner Renee Montoya, who has the guard give him a pizza.
-Then Ten-Eyed Man uses his finger to see that there is a "hole" in Renee's head and escapes his cell.
-Montoya mentions to the guard that he climbed through a hole that she felt.
-She described the hole that Ten-Eyed Man escaped into as the "hole in the world".
-Ten-Eyed Man is then seen on top of a gargoyle eating his pizza.
+Ten-Eyed Man relates his story to Commissioner Renee Montoya, who has the guard give him a pizza.
+Then Ten-Eyed Man uses his finger to see that there is a "hole" in Montoya's head and escapes his cell through a hole, which Montoya describes as the "hole in the world".